How to Manage Customer Service Communication Channels Effectively

 Self-Service: 24/7 Availability and Autonomy

 More than 60% of customers prefer to solve issues on their own, before reaching out to a rep. There are various ways you can help them do this.
-Comprehensive knowledge bases and FAQs are great for step-by-step guidance for things like setting up a new product.
+Comprehensive knowledge bases, FAQs, chatbots and virtual agents are fantastic for enabling self-service.

-• You monitor everything: Monitor bots for signs of bias, hallucinations, or non-compliance, and gather feedback from customers.
+- Monitor everything: Monitor bots for signs of bias or non-compliance and gather feedback from customers.

 Key Strategies for Managing Multiple Communication Channels